jokob-sk/NetAlertX/docs/REVERSE_PROXY.md

 Content of my yaml-file (this is the generic Traefik config, which defines which ports to listen on, redirect http to https and sets up the certificate process).
 It also contains Authelia, which I use for authentication.
-This part contains nothing specific to Pi.Alert.
+This part contains nothing specific to NetAlertX.

 ```yaml
 version: '3.8'